CumulusNetworks/docs/content/cumulus-netq-414/Installation-Management/Install-NetQ/Setup-clstr-cld.md

 {{< tabs "TabID41 ">}}
 {{< tab "New Install">}}

-Run the following command on your NetQ cloud appliance with the `config-key` obtained from the email you received from NVIDIA titled *NetQ Access Link*.
+Run the following command with the `config-key` obtained from the email you received from NVIDIA titled *NetQ Access Link*.
 You can also obtain the configuration key {{<link title="Configure Premises" text="through the NetQ UI">}}.
 Use the IP addresses of your worker nodes and the HA cluster virtual IP address (VIP).

 {{<notice info>}}
 The HA cluster virtual IP must be: